 ShopRaise is a unique way to fundraise, allowing supporters to send their favorite nonprofits extra revenue as they shop.
 Here are just a few of the perks that both supporters and organizations can look forward to after signing up for ShopRaise:

 - Branding.
 ShopRaise creates branded landing pages and mobile and desktop browsing experiences for each nonprofit.
-Besides streamlining the setup process for organizations, ShopRaise also helps supporters trust that their contributions will actually go to their favorite nonprofit when they see the organization’s logo, color scheme, and mission statement on the fundraiser landing page.
+Plus, supporters can trust that their contributions will actually go to their desired nonprofit when they see the organization’s logo, color scheme, and mission statement on the fundraiser landing page.

 - Intuitive reporting tools.
 ShopRaise comes equipped with real-time reporting capabilities that allow nonprofits to make data-driven decisions to maximize contributions and let supporters see the impact of their purchases over time.